 Anthropic has built its brand on responsible AI development, positioning itself as the safety-conscious alternative in a field dominated by move-fast-and-break-things competitors.
 Founded by former OpenAI executives including Amodei and his sister Daniela, the company has consistently emphasized constitutional AI principles and careful deployment practices.
 That reputation now faces its biggest test.

 The Pentagon has been on an aggressive shopping spree for AI capabilities, signing deals with Microsoft, OpenAI, and Google over the past year.
-Defense officials reportedly expected Anthropic, backed by with a $2 billion investment, would follow suit.
+Defense officials reportedly expected Anthropic, backed by Google with a $2 billion investment, would follow suit.
 Instead, they're hitting unexpected resistance.